 The problem arises for some women when there is an energy deficit—when you are burning more calories than you consume.
 And developing an energy deficit is much easier than many women realise.

-If your energy intake isn’t enough for your body to complete its basic functions, you are in energy deficit.
+If your energy intake isn’t enough for your body to complete its basic functions, you are in an energy deficit.
 See more information on energy deficits and exercising.

-Start eating more whole foods
+Start eating whole foods to help get pregnant

 The main things to focus on are: